Caribbean Trip Planner

 The next best thing to visiting a Caribbean destination is the joy that comes from planning the trip.
 I love spending hours researching each Caribbean destination before deciding on when to visit, where to stay and what I’d like to actually do once I’m there.
 This is true even if I’ve been to the Caribbean destination before.
 With that in mind, below are some of the websites I use for planning trips to the Caribbean.

-Skyscanner is a metasearch engine and one of the largest online travel agencies.
+Google Travel is a trip planner service developed by Google for the web.
 It is my starting point for planning most of my trips to the Caribbean as long before I have dates, I've decided on a destination.
-And with Skyscanner, you can easily search to find the cheapest month to fly to that destination, set up price alerts and also check pricing from nearby airports.
+And with Google Travel you can easily search to find the cheapest month to fly to that destination, set up price alerts and also check pricing from nearby airports.

 HotelsCombined is the world's largest hotel price comparison search engine.
 And in real-time, you can quickly determine if a hotel has availability and the price across various other travel websites, including Agoda, Expedia, Hotels.com, Priceline.com, Trips.com, etc.

 Tripadvisor is the world's largest travel platform, with much of its content user-generated.
 With hundreds of millions of traveler reviews and opinions, it is a great place to research Caribbean hotels and ultimately book.
 You can find great deals for hotels, as well as flights, cruises, and tourist attractions.